-Frequency (subcarrier) interleaving increases resistance to frequency-selective channel conditions such as fading.
-For example, when a part of the channel bandwidth fades, frequency-interleaving causes the bit errors that would result from those subcarriers in the faded part of the bandwidth to spread out in the bit-stream rather than being concentrated.
-Similarly, time interleaving causes bits that are originally close together in the bit-stream to be transmitted far apart in time, thus mitigating against severe fading as would happen when travelling at high speed.

-However, time interleaving is of little benefit in slowly fading channels, such as for stationary reception, and frequency interleaving offers little to no benefit for narrowband channels that suffer from flat fading (where the whole channel bandwidth fades at the same time).

-The reason why interleaving is used on OFDM is to attempt to spread the errors out in the bit-stream that is presented to the error correction decoder, because when such decoders are presented with a high concentration of errors the decoder is unable to correct all the bit errors, and a burst of uncorrected errors occurs.

 All encoded data bits shall be interleaved by a block interleaver with a block size corresponding to the number of bits in two OFDM symbols, 2NCBPS.
 The interleaver is defined by a two-step permutation.
 The first permutation ensures that adjacent coded bits are mapped onto nonadjacent subcarriers.
 The second ensures that adjacent coded bits are mapped alternately onto less and more significant bits of the constellation and, thereby, long runs of low reliability bits, i.e. LSBs, are avoided.
-The index of the coded bit before the first permutation shall be denoted by k; i shall be the index after the first and before the second permutation; and j shall be the index after the second permutation, just prior to modulation mapping.
+The index of the coded bit before the first permutation shall be denoted by k; i shall be the index after the first and before the second permutation; and j shall be the index after the second permutation, prior to modulation mapping.

-The first permutation is defined by
+The first permutation is defined by,

 i=2NCBPS16k mod 16+floork16, k=0,1,…,2NCBPS-1.